Nekomimi-YT/Schnacker/README.md

 * The app provides accessibility features so those with visual impairments can understand and use the app.

 ## User Stories and Scenario Tests
-* As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+As a user, I want to:
+* Easily enter the chat room so I can quickly start talking to my friends and family.
-* As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
+* Send messages to my friends and family members to exchange the latest news.
-* As a user, I want to send images to my friends to show them what I’m currently doing.
+* Send images to my friends to show them what I’m currently doing.
-* As a user, I want to share my location with my friends to show them where I am.
+* Share my location with my friends to show them where I am.
-* As a user, I want to be able to read my messages offline so I can reread conversations at any time.
+* Read my messages offline so I can reread conversations at any time.
-* As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.
+As a user with a visual impairment, I want to:
+* Use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## Run this project
 The Schnacker Chat App was developed using [Expo](https://docs.expo.dev/) and can be run on iOS or Android mobile devices or simulators like [Android Studio](https://developer.android.com/studio/install).
 It utilizes [Google Firebase](https://firebase.google.com/) to store chat data.
 See more information here on [Firebase Firestore](#create-your-own-database-with-firebase) set-up.